brandon-rhodes/blog/texts/brandon/2018/matplotlib-blit-repair.md

 I would add `print()` calls but they wouldn't print.
 I would edit files, but the edits would have no effect.
-Only when I restarted the notebook kernel would I receive output and see the effects of new code
+Only when I restarted the notebook kernel would I receive output and see the effects of new code.

 How was matplotlib defeating
 the clever techniques built in to `autoreload` in IPython?